 Abstract

-The aim of this paper was to investigate the effects of disperser and heat treatment on the mechanical properties of Aspergillus niger mycelium and to develop a composite material based on the mineralization of A. niger mycelium and cellulose nanocrystal.
+The aim of this thesis was to investigate the effects of disperser and heat treatment on the mechanical properties of Aspergillus niger mycelium and to develop a composite material based on the mineralization of A. niger mycelium and cellulose nanocrystal.
 For the first purpose, mycelium samples with different mycelium content in suspensions, different duration of disperser treatment and different duration of heat treatment were prepared and characterized.
 The composition of the materials was analyzed with spectroscopic methods (FTIR).
 Nanoindentation measurements and compression test were performed to assess the mechanical properties of the samples.
 Then A. niger mycelium was mineralized by insitu synthesis and precursor synthesis.
 As well as CNC as matrix was mineralized by precursor synthesis method.
 The composition of the mineralized mycelium and CNC composites was analyzed with PXRD and Raman spectroscopy.
 Nanoindentation measurements were performed to assess the mechanical properties of the composites.

 The mycelium suspensions of different concentrations were subjected to different disperser treatments and aging treatments.
 The samples were cast from the suspensions and subjected to different heat treatments after drying.
 Scanning electron microscopy images show that the mean diameter of the mycelial structure without disperser treatment is 146 ± 42 µm.
 After 1 min of disperser treatment, the mean diameter is 152 ± 45 µm.
 However, the pellet-structure of the mycelium in the sample treated with the disperser for 25 min was dispersed and could not be distinguished.
 The mechanical properties of the samples made with the aging treated 10.3 wt.% mycelium suspension and with 18 h-heat treatment were the highest.
 The indentation modulus and Martens hardness of the samples reached 3.58 ± 0.06 GPa and 138 ± 3.3 N/mm2, respectively.
 The mechanical properties of the samples made with 7.4 wt.% and 10.3 wt.% mycelium suspension without aging treatment reached the maximum value after 2 h-heat treatment.
 The mechanical properties of the samples made with mycelium suspension after aging treatment reached the maximum value after 18 hours of heat treatment.
 In addition to heat treatment, the use of a disperser can also improve the indentation modulus of the sample.